IFFranciscoME/Genetic_Net/README.md

 must be preserved.
 Contributors provide an express grant of patent rights.*

 ## Contact
-*For more information in reggards of this repo, please contact name@email.com*
+*For more information in reggards of this project, please contact franciscome@iteso.mx*